alh1m1k/goTerminalBt/README.md

 ### Installation
-Install and update this app with `go get -u github.com/alh1m1k/goTerminalBt/blob/main/` then install all requirements, on linux platform also need install libasound2-dev `apt install libasound2-dev` run from app directory `go build . ` to build app, or `go run . ` to build and run (go lang must be installed)
+Install and update this app with `go get -u github.com/alh1m1k/goTerminalBt/blob/main/` then install all requirements, on linux platform also need install libasound2-dev `apt install libasound2-dev`.
+Run from app directory `go build . ` to build app, or `go run . ` to build and run (go lang must be installed)

+![Alt-текст](/stage1Normal.png "Stage-1")

 ### Usage

-![Alt-текст](/stage1Normal.png "Stage-1")

 First of all, build game for platform you want. then run terminal to start game, use --help to see all available opt.
 + --scenario run custom scenario (for now only one game scenario available: stage-1 `app --scenario stage-1` )